badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 `)}}
 --markdown-begin

-I've omitted the implementations of `blit()` and `blit_keyed()` for brevity's sake.
-The benchmark itself times drawing `20000` rectangles, `20000` DOOM grunts without color keying, and `20000` DOOM grunts with color keying.
+I've omitted the implementations of `blit()` and `blit_keyed()` above for brevity's sake.

+The benchmark code in `main()` times drawing `20000` rectangles, `20000` DOOM grunts without color keying, and `20000` DOOM grunts with color keying.
 Each rectangle has a fixed size of 64x64 pixels, the same size as the DOOM grunt image, to make the comparison somewhat fairer.
-Here's some output on my machine using Clang.
+We also re-initialize the seed for `rand()` via `srand(0)` before each timing loop, so they each draw to the exact same destination rectangles.

+Here's what I get on macOS with Clang version 14.0.0 that ships with the latest Xcode:

 ```
 rect()       0.005832